Evergardn/RustPlus-Chat-Bot/README.md

 # How to Use RustPlus-Chat-Bot

 This guide will walk you through the steps to set up and run the RustPlus-Chat-Bot.
-Follow these steps based on whether you are using PowerShell or Command Prompt (cmd) on your computer.

 ### Step 0: Install Extension in Browser